terraform-ibm-modules/terraform-ibm-zvsi/solutions/standard/README.md

 EOT
 ```

 After you replace the contents of the `override.json` file with your configuration, you can edit the resources within.
 Make use that you set the template `override` variable to `true` as an input variable.
-For example, within the `variables.tf` file.

 Locally run configurations do not require a Terraform `apply` command to generate the `override.json`.
 To view your current configuration, run the `terraform refresh` command.